CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/future_work.md

 Azure Cycle Cloud

-1. Test creation of Cycle Cloud on new account to verify instructions to acquire needed permissions and settings to run job on cyclecloud.
+1. Test creation of Cycle Cloud on new account to verify instructions for user account permission settings and cycle cloud options to login, build and run CMAQ.